MTD, IR35 and technology: the changing landscape for small business accountants

 The MTD opportunity

 The introduction of Making Tax Digital has also been a key driver for this area of new business.
-MTD for VAT came into effect in April 2019 and the MTD rollout is expected to extend to other small businesses, not just those that are VAT registered.
+MTD for VAT came into effect in April 2019 and the initiative is set to extend to other small businesses and landlords, not just those that are VAT registered, through MTD for Income Tax.
 Many self-employed freelancers and micro-business owners are looking to make the switch to digital accounting systems as soon as possible.
 Without a solid understanding of accounting concepts or experience of using software, it’s likely there will be a demand for trusted accountants to help guide small businesses through setup and maintenance.

-MTD has already been identified as a key area of focus in the coming years among accountants who are well versed with digital software.
+MTD has been identified as a key area of focus among accountants who are well versed with digital software.
 Our research shows that 67% believe that digital tax will lead to new opportunities for growth in their practices, while many others believe that the legislation will lead to a fundamental shift in how they do business.